dariye/personal-goals/happy-moments/2017-moments.md

 so we're gonna get turnt soon.
 It's great celebrating other people's success.
 I got the second day of 30days of JS!.

+# 01/04/2017
+Glad to be feeling much better after a very feverish start to the day.
+Stay home because of the fever/cold.
+Spent some quality time watching TV with my roommate.
+Completed day 3 of JavaScript30.